 Healthy Mendocino works to improve quality of life in Mendocino County by encouraging informed dialogue about the actions local residents and organizations can take to improve community health.

-On its website, you will find information on a broad range of factors that affect health and well-being—everything from air quality to student achievement to poverty.
+On the healthymendocino.org website, you will find information on a broad range of factors that affect health and well-being—everything from air quality to student achievement to poverty.

 Healthy Mendocino operates or supports a variety of projects, including:

 - Community Health Needs Assessment and Health Improvement Initiative for Mendocino County

 To learn more, visit the Healthy Mendocino website.